"Stop the Spread ... of Sediment!" Australasian Chapter Virtual Session and Excellence Awards Presentations

 - Waimea Community Dam Project – The taming of the Lee River, Tasman District - Contractor: Fulton Hogan & Taylors Joint Venture, Client: Waimea Water Ltd

-In this webinar we will hear three presentations:
+In this webinar you will hear three presentations

 Site Environmental Outcomes – Control, Influence or Merely Acceptance?